Code-Institute-Submissions/HLuke93-ms1_DecResub/README.md

 The Code used in this website was written from scratch.
-The Code instiute , Youtube and W3 Schools was referenced.
+The Code institute , Youtube and W3 Schools was referenced.

 * Media